npm/policies/recruiting-process.md

 As resumes come into [jobs@npmjs.com](https://www.npmjs.com/jobs), HR will upload to and update [Lever](https://hire.lever.co/).
-It is the responsibility ofthe hiring manager to review resumes on a timely basis and if there are obvious "NO's" to let HR know immediately so the candidates can move forward with their job search.
+It is the responsibility of the hiring manager to review resumes on a timely basis and if there are obvious "NO's" to let HR know immediately so the candidates can move forward with their job search.